ARPOISE/ARpoise/php/porpoise/README.md

 * **Save** button: Saves the POI's attributes to the layer's xml file.

 The following properties of an animation can be edited:
 * **Name**: The name is optional, it is used when one animation specifies that it should be followed by other animations.

    The animation can also [open a web page](https://github.com/ARPOISE/ARpoise/blob/master/php/porpoise/README.md#opening-a-web-page) in a browser using the name.

+  The **Name** can also be used to make a POI a child of the camera node, so that it alway stays visible.
+  If the **Name** contains the string **CameraCild** and its **Relative location** is set, the relative location is treated relative to the device camera.
+  This can used to display some explanation images when the layer is loaded, which then disappears when the user clicks on it.

+  The **Name** can also be used to share an event via the multi-user back-end.
+  See **Optional Layer Parameters** **RemoteServerUrl**, **SceneUrl** above.
+  When the **Name** of the animation event contains the string **Remoted** and event sharing is enabled for the layer the poi is in, the event is not handled locally but sent to the back-end.
+  The back-end forwards the event to all ARpoise clients currently connected that use the same **SceneUrl** value, including the original sender.
+  When ARRpoise receives the forwarded event, it handles the event as if the click happened locally.

+  The **Name** can also be used to specify the start and end time of an **inMinutes** animation.
+  For this to work the name should be of the form **Time: hh:mm - hh:mm**, e.g. **Time: 10:00 - 10:01**.
+  This would activate the animation at 10 am.

 * **Event**:
   * **onCreate** - the animation is started when the POI is loaded.
   * **onFollow** - the animation is started when it's predecessor animation ends.
   * **onClick** - the animation is started when the POI is clicked by the user; In order for the **onClick**, **onFocus**, and **inFocus** animations to work, the POI's Unity game object needs to include a Collider component.
   * **onFocus** - the animation is started when the POI is looked at by the user;
   * **inFocus** - the animation is started when the POI is looked at by the user and is stopped once the POI loses the focus;
+  * **inMinutes** - the animation is started during a given minute interval every day, see **Name** above;

 * **Type**:
   * **rotate**, rotate the POI around an axis.
   * **transform**, transform the POI to another location.
   * **scale**, scale the size of the POI.
+  * **volume**, animate the volume of sound played via the POI.
   * **fade**, fade the POI between full visibility and invisibility, e.g. the animation shown below fades a POI within 10 seconds from 1 (full visibility) to 0 (invisible) and back again.

   ![BackEndImg4](/images/BackEnd4.PNG)